Bad report cards, behavioral issues or difficulty fitting in may all contribute

 knowledge and fill these so they have a great foundation to build on.

-Ensure that your one-on-one tutor also teaches executive skills; those
+Ensure that your one-to-one tutor also teaches executive skills; those

 vital organizational and study skills that give your child the tools they